Crissov/unicode-proposals/hearts.md

 | [fire](https://www.emojirequest.com/r/FireHeartEmoji)        | 29k      | 0.8k        | ![](http://www.emojistats.org/images/50/Fire_Heart_In_Text_Moji.png) |

 Interestingly, the theoretical demand for the Rainbow Heart is much higher than its actual usage.
 The uses of the custom Pink Heart and the White Heart exceed several existing ones.
 The Ice Heart and Stone Heart may be used to estimate the popularity of the proposed Teal Heart and Gray Heart, respectively.
 There is no equivalent for the Brown Heart and the Maroon Heart, although the Fire Heart may be used for some purposes the latter is intended for.

+#### Emojipedia

+Apparently, a White Heart emoji is currently among the most frequently requested additions at Emojipedia, as a [blog post](https://blog.emojipedia.org/top-emoji-requests-2018/) explains.
+The author does not disclose actual numbers or metrics, just provides a qualitative assertion, but as a Unicode Member and active participant in emoji standardization, such Emojipedia should probably be trusted.
+In a footnote, a connection is made to ♡ U+2661 WHITE HEART SUIT which has emoji presentation on Windows.
+Like ♥️ U+2665 BLACK HEART SUIT, this would be inappropriate for unification as a heart emoji of any particular color.

 #### Twitter